con-mac/G-Cloud/docs/DEPLOYMENT-RELIABILITY.md

 # Deployment Reliability & Issue Prevention

+> **📖 Note**: This is a technical reference document.
+For actual deployment steps, see [START-HERE.md](../START-HERE.md) or [PA-DEPLOYMENT-GUIDE.md](PA-DEPLOYMENT-GUIDE.md)

 ## Overview

-This document explains the safeguards built into the deployment scripts to prevent common issues and ensure a smooth experience for the dev team.
+This document explains the safeguards built into the deployment scripts to prevent common issues and ensure a smooth experience for the dev team. **You don't need to read this unless you're troubleshooting or want to understand the technical details.**

 ## ✅ Built-in Safeguards